shmcsensei/r4-src/README.md

 ## Code Reviews

-All code reviews are welcome and encouraged as this will help advance the code and the understanding of React and Recompose and its use.
+Comments on code or Code review are welcome and encouraged as this will help advance the code and the understanding of React and Recompose and its use.

 ## Building and Deploying

 Open a terminal in the repository root and run the following command in a bash/linux shell.
 You will need permission though unless you change the deployment location.

 ```bash . ./utils/deploy.sh```